Temporary event notices

 The fee to accompany the Notice remains £21.
 Without the fee an application is not complete so please pay promptly by cheque payable to either ‘Babergh District Council’ (for premises within the Babergh District) or ‘Mid Suffolk District Council’ (for premises within the Mid Suffolk District).

-To pay by debit or credit card please contact the Licensing Team.
+To pay by debit or credit card when giving a hard copy of the form, please contact the Licensing Team in the first instance.

 Please note that cashier services and cash payment facilities at the Council Offices are no longer available.
 It is the Notice-giver's responsibility to ensure that payment is made promptly, and the Licensing Team can not chase individuals to seek payment.
 Non-payment will result in TENs not being processed and accordingly licensable events may not be authorised in time.

-If within 3 (three) working days of your Notice being given the Police and/or Environmental Health have any concerns over your event, relating to any of the four licensing objectives, then they may either object to your Notice or seek to mediate with you and the Notice proposals may be modified.
+If within 3 (three) working days of your Notice given the Police and/or Environmental Health have any concerns over your event, relating to any of the four licensing objectives, then they may either object to your notice or seek to mediate with you and the Notice proposal may be modified.
 If agreement cannot be reached then a hearing may be necessary and your Notice may be rejected.
-Members of the public are not able to object to TENS, but any previous complaints may influence whether the Police or Environmental Health object (for example on grounds of noise or disorder).
+Members of the public are not able to object to TENs, but any previous complaints may influence whether the Police or Environmental Health object (for example on grounds of noise or disorder).

-This can be used in limited circumstances, but we strongly recommend that you rely on the standard system.
-The Police and/or Environmental Protection may object if they have concerns and your event may be jeopardised.
-As there is no hearing for objections to late TENS you would simply be served a Counter-Notice to prevent the licensable elements of the event from going ahead.
+This can be used in limited circumstances, but we strongly recommend that you rely of the standard system.
+The Police and/or Environmental Health may object if they have concerns and your event maybe jeopardised.
+As there is no hearing for objections to late TENs you would simply be served with a Counter-Notice to prevent the licensable elements of the event from going ahead.

-In some circumstances.
-If a premise is already licensed and there is an objection and hearing, a schedule of conditions may be carried forward from the permanent licence on to the Temporary Event Notice.
+Yes, in some circumstances.
+If a premises is already licensed and there is an objection and hearing, a schedule of conditions may be carried forward from the permanent licence on to the TEN.
 Only conditions relevant to the TEN activity would need to be carried forward.
-Further, under the Licensing Act 2003 all temporary event notices are given subject to a mandatory condition requiring that where the licensable activities involve the supply of alcohol, all such supplies must be made by or under the authority of the named premises user.
+Further, under the Licensing Act 2003 all TENs are given subject to a mandatory condition requiring that where the licensable activities involve the supply of alcohol, all such supplies must be made by or under the authority of the named premises user.
 If there is a breach of this condition, the premises user and the individual making the supply in question would be liable to prosecution.